 The UDC classification index is given as a separate line at the beginning of the manuscript on the left.
-Abbreviated UDC tables in Ukrainian can be found on the relevant website:
+Abbreviated UDC tables in Ukrainian language can be found on the relevant website.

 The Paper Title

-Under the title of the article are the names of the authors and the name of the institution where the work was performed.
-The author should be identified for correspondence (*), indicating his contact telephone number and e-mail, as well as the ORCID index.
+Under the title of the article the names of the authors and the name of the institution where the work was performed should be located.
+The author for correspondence should be identified with an asterisk (*), indicating his/her contact telephone number and e-mail, as well as the ORCID index.
 Use a superscript (superscript) to index authors from different scientific institutions.

 Resume, Foreign language resume and Keywords